akshittandon96/Brain-Study-Publication-Analysis/README.md

 #Part 1

 Exploratory Analysis
-Construct the probability distribution function of the year of first publication of faculty Construct the probability distribution function of the total citations of faculty Cluster the subject areas of faculty using the Louvain algorithm (k=5) Generate a bar plot of the number of publications per subject area per continent pre-2014, post-2014, and their difference Generate a bar plot of the number of publications per CIP category per continent pre-2014, post-2014, and their difference
+Construct the probability distribution function of the year of first publication of faculty.

+Construct the probability distribution function of the total citations of faculty.

+Cluster the subject areas of faculty using the Louvain algorithm (k=5).

+Generate a bar plot of the number of publications per subject area per continent pre-2014, post-2014, and their difference.

+Generate a bar plot of the number of publications per CIP category per continent pre-2014, post-2014, and their difference.

 #Part 2